How to Evaluate Salesforce DevOps Solutions?

 Having an understanding of the timeline for the start of implementation and the progress of implementation is critical.
 Based on your internal project plan, you can reach out to the vendor for more specific requirements as well as a more customized project.

-- Determine high-level options
+- Determine high-level alternatives

 Determine the high-level options you want to go with.
 For instance, do you want to use Salesforce DX?
 Have you spoken to other customers who have adopted Salesforce DX to know their views to help you better understand how you can fully leverage it quickly?